Get Started with a Free Quote!

 Don’t give up, though.

-At SeamlessChex, we provide solutions that help your business get back on track.
-Our TMF or MATCH list merchant accounts allow you to get back to receiving credit card and eCheck payments - without exorbitant fees or excessive scrutiny.
+At SeamlessChex, we provide merchant account solutions that help your business get back on track.
+Our TMF or MATCH list merchant accounts allow you to get back to receiving credit card and eCheck payments - without exorbitant account fees or excessive scrutiny.

-As long as your business has a monthly processing volume of at least $50,000 per month, we can help you get approved for a credit card processing merchant account.
+As long as your business has a monthly processing volume of at least $50,000 per month, we can help your busines get approved for a credit card processing merchant account.
+With account approval, you'll be back with your merchant account in no time and will once again be able to accept credit card payments.

 We can also set up SeamlessChex accounts for check processing (without a processing volume minimum) for MATCH/TMF merchants.